I. ZOONOSES AND INFECTIOUS DISEASES

 Leptospirosis is endemic to Kerala with increasing reports during monsoon.
 Water samples collected from canals, backwaters, rain-harvested areas in and around Alappuzha subjected to dark field microscopy (DFM) and PCR detection revealed the fact that those occupied in the paddy fields were vulnerable to the disease and require awareness on the safety precautions to control the disease (*Dr. K. Vrinda Menon; Collaborating Centre: Department of VPH, COVAS, Mannuthy; Major Advisor: Dr. B. Sunil).
 In another study to investigate the occurrence of leptospirosis in cattle urine samples by DFM, cultural isolation and PCR revealed the presence of leptospirosis (Data not published).
 It was suggested that a routine check-up from a qualified Veterinarian with proper vaccination is essential (*Dr. Nair Archana Shivakumar; Collaborating Centre: Department of VPH, COVAS, Mannuthy ; Major Advisor: Dr. B. Sunil ).
 The survey conducted at Thrissur with regard to the overall awareness of leptospirosis and it was recommended that awareness programs and training for high-risk groups regarding leptospirosis could prove effective in controlling the disease (*Dr. Sarika N.; Major Advisor: Dr. Binu K Mani).
 In another study conducted at Pathanamthitta revealed the importance of agricultural practices in the occurrence of disease and concluded the need of awareness among the risk group to prevent the disease (*Dr. Viji V. R.; Major Advisor: Dr. Sujith S ).
-In a study conducted to detect leptospirosis from dogs and humans using MAT and IgG ELISA identified Leptospira interogans hebdomadis and Leptospira interogans canicola are prevalent in canines.
-On screening human samples, it was concluded that the veterinarians are at high-risk of contracting infections from infected canines and appropriate precautions need to be taken (*Dr. Amel Dev P.; Collaborating Centre: TVCC, COVAS, Mannuthy; Major Advisor: Dr. P.V.
+In a study conducted to detect leptospirosis from dogs and humans using MAT and IgG ELISA indicated that the veterinarians are at high-risk of contracting infections from infected canines and appropriate precautions need to be taken (*Dr. Amal Dev P.; Collaborating Centre: TVCC, COVAS, Mannuthy; Major Advisor: Dr. P.V.
 Tresamol).

-Tuberculosis is one of the important bacterial zoonotic disease in India.
-A survey carried out in tribal colonies of Calicut with regard to awareness of the diseases and control through hygiene (personal hygiene, food hygiene, food habits, adverse effect of alcohol consumption and tobacco usage) revealed the need to sensitize people about the disease and start a TB free drive in Kerala (*Dr. Jayasree K.V.; Major Advisor: Dr. Leeba Chacko).
+Tuberculosis is a major bacterial zoonotic disease and a survey carried out in tribal colonies of Calicut with regard to awareness of the diseases and control through hygiene (personal hygiene, food hygiene, food habits, adverse effect of alcohol consumption and tobacco usage) revealed the need to sensitize people about the disease and start a TB free drive in Kerala (*Dr. Jayasree K.V.; Major Advisor: Dr. Leeba Chacko).